TriangleDataCenter/Triangle-Simulator/README.md

 ### Using the Package

 After installation, you can utilize the package modules in your Python scripts or interactive sessions.
-Demonstrations for the usage of this code can be found at the Example folder.
+Demonstrations for the usage of this code can be found at the Tutorial folder.

 ## Data